Healthy Living Ambassadors Program

 In the Spring of 2017, 38 teens taught at 5 different elementary schools and we reached approximately 125 students each week across San Mateo and San Francisco Counties.
 These students received 2 hours of instruction a week by HLAs.

 In the Spring of 2016, 42 teens worked at 6 different elementary school garden sites.
 2 hours of Garden and Nutrition reached 165 elementary students each week across San Mateo and San Francisco Counties, delivered by the HLA Teen Teachers.

 In the Spring of 2015, 33 teens worked at 5 different elementary school garden sites, and taught 400 students about garden and nutrition in a 1 hour session.

-The HLA Program began in SF/SM Counties in 2014.
+The HLA Program began in San Francisco and San Mateo Counties in 2014.